Average Weather in Lisbon Portugal

 The brighter period of the year lasts for 3.4 months, from May 11 to August 22, with an average daily incident shortwave energy per square meter above 6.9 kWh.
 The brightest day of the year is July 2, with an average of 8.2 kWh.

 The darker period of the year lasts for 3.5 months, from October 26 to February 13, with an average daily incident shortwave energy per square meter below 3.3 kWh.
 The darkest day of the year is December 16, with an average of 2.1 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Lisbon are 38.717 deg latitude, -9.133 deg longitude, and 39 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Lisbon are 38.717 deg latitude, -9.133 deg longitude, and 39 ft elevation.

-The topography within 2 miles of Lisbon contains only modest variations in elevation, with a maximum elevation change of 443 feet, and an average elevation above sea level of 131 feet.
-Within 10 miles contains very significant variations in elevation (1,198 feet).
-Within 50 miles contains large variations in elevation (2,215 feet).
+The topography within 2 miles of Lisbon contains only modest variations in elevation, with a maximum elevation change of 443 feet and an average elevation above sea level of 131 feet.
+Within 10 miles contains only modest variations in elevation (1,198 feet).
+Within 50 miles contains very significant variations in elevation (2,215 feet).

 The area within 2 miles of Lisbon is covered by artificial surfaces (58%) and water (42%), within 10 miles by artificial surfaces (40%) and water (34%), and within 50 miles by water (49%) and cropland (23%).